 Wi-Fi frequency bands

-In addition to the issues faced in deploying any wireless network, the design of 802.11ac Wi-Fi technology standard adds a number of additional considerations:
+In addition to the issues faced in deploying any wireless network, there exist a number of other considerations:

 Measuring throughput is the only real indicator of performance